Imabanana80/Minecraft-Server-Setup/README.md

 # Minecraft Server Setup Stuff

-A useful repo with a bunch of stuff to help setup minecraft servers on ubuntu (uses screen)
+a repository with a bunch of commands and stuff to help setup minecraft servers easily and quickly

 ### Install Java (17)